The Incredible Power of an Apology

 - Tacking on the words if, but, or maybe after the apology has the effect of completely denying responsibility.
 Only the excuse will be remembered.

 - The reason for offering the apology is to express regret, shame or sorrow over the harm and hurt that resulted from the wrongful action taken.

 - If the action was out of character, an isolated incident, a ‘one-off’, say so.
-If it is behaviour that more than one friend or family member has remarked upon to you, part of the apology will be stating an intention to change this offending behaviour.
+If it is behaviour that more than one friend or a family member has remarked upon to you, part of the apology will be stating an intention to change this offending behaviour.

 - Lastly, for some clients, asking for forgiveness will be the closing segment of their apology.
-For others, it may be an offer to pay restitution or purchase of a replacement article if something has been broken or removed.
+For others, it may be an offer to pay restitution or purchase a replacement article if something has been broken or removed.

 The Decision’s in Your Hands

 It’s a voluntary personal choice to decide whether an apology will bring comfort and heal an old wound.
 If the person is not ready, the apology will not ring true.

 A client once relayed to me a story about how much pain a transgression to his spouse had caused.
 He knew his actions were creating a significant rift in their relationship.
 Long discussions about the value and power of an apology continued over several meetings.
 There would be scraps of paper with a few phrased written down.
 There would be tears and silence.
 Considering each element and amassing all the scraps of paper an apology was cobbled together.
 This then was refined and practiced first in front of a mirror and then with a close confidant.

 When the next collaborative session was held, the client stood when everyone had assembled in the room.
 He looked to his spouse and carefully expressed his apology.
 The session ended soon after as the wife gratefully accepted his apology.